booltcher/wic-weapp-cli/README.md

 ## Create new project

-generate a new weapp project with the template downloaded from [wic-weapp-template](https://github.com/boutstruggle/wic-weapp-template.git)
+generate a new weapp project with the template downloaded from :trophy: [wic-weapp-template](https://github.com/blcher/wic-weapp-template.git)

 ```
-wic create <projectName>
+wic init <projectName>
 ```

 <!-- The cases below can help you to make choices: